DavisLaboratory/scDECAF/README.md

 scDECAF takes the followings as input:

-**data** : A numeric matrix of log-normalised single cell gene expression (SCT normalisation from seurat, scran- or scanpy- normalised data)
+**data** : A numeric matrix of log-normalised single cell gene expression (SCT normalisation from seurat, scran- or scanpy- normalised data).
+Rows are genes, columns are the cells.

 **genesetlist**: A list of lists.
 Each element of the list is a list of gene IDs or symbols (depending on `rownames(data)`) in a gene set.
 The outer list has to be named.

 **hvg**: Character vector of highly variable genes in `data`.
 If the data is already subsetted on HVGs, then set this to `rownames(data)`

-**embedding**: A numeric matrix 2-D or higher dimensional embedding of the cells, e.g. UMAP, PCA, PHATE, Diffusion components etc.
+**embedding**: A numeric matrix 2-D or higher dimensional embedding of the cells, e.g. UMAP, PCA, PHATE, Diffusion components etc. Rows are cells, columns are the dimension of the data in the reduced dimension space.

 **min_gs_size** : Scalar.
-Minimum number of genes in a gene set (after considering hvgs)
+Minimum number of genes in a gene set (after considering hvgs).

 **lambda**: Shrinkage regulariser penalty

+**K** Scalar.
+This iss number of components in the CCA model.
+Has to be smaller than the number of gene sets in `genesetlist` or the prunned `genesetlist`.